 Frequently asked questions on e-Authorizations

 On this page, you can find answers to frequently asked questions on Suomi.fi e-Authorizations.
-Also take a look at the instructions for the service.
-If you cannot find an answer to your question, please contact Public Service Info.

 There are no separate user IDs for Suomi.fi e-Authorizations.
 Always log into the service using your personal ID, i.e. as yourself.
-If you have the right to act on behalf of a company, you can choose whether you wish to administer the mandates on behalf of that company.
+If you have the right to act on behalf of a company, you can choose whether or not you wish to administer the mandates on behalf of that company.

 At present there is no notification of the expiry of a mandate.
 You can view the mandates that are about to expire in Suomi.fi e-Authorizations.

-If an e-service allows the user to act on behalf of someone who is deceased, the assignee may do so using the mandates granted to the deceased person until they expire.
+If an e-service allows the user to act on the behalf of someone who is deceased, the assignee may do so using the mandates granted to the deceased person until they expire.
 If the e-service does not allow the user to act on behalf of a deceased person, nothing can be done with the mandates granted prior to death.

 A company's mandates are tied to the Business ID.
 If the company’s Business ID does not change, there is no need for new mandates.
 The validity of a mandate is always checked on the basis of Business ID.